lucylow/Deep-Learning-Mahjong---/README.md

 ## Mahjong Machine Learning
 * Algorithms playing as NPCs (with adjustable difficulties) which respond to player’s actions in unique, unexpected ways.
-NPCS are non hard coded - train NPCs by imitating top mahjong players to learn dynamic movements and actions.
+NPCs are non hard-coded.
+Train NPCs by imitating top mahjong players to learn dynamic movements and actions.
-* Computational modelling for complex systems.
-Game can predict and alter downstream effects.
+* Computational modelling for complex systems such that game can predict and alter downstream effects:
-   ** Ex1: Team dynamics - a team chemistry score calculated based on personalities of each gamer.
+   ** Ex1: Team Dynamics - Team chemistry score calculated based on personalities of each gamer.
    ** Ex2: The morale of each player’s abilities as the game is being played in real-time.
-* Increased aesthetics, immersion and realistic games - Computer Vision algorithms used to help textures and objects render dynamically as mahjong player moves tiles on the board.
+* Increased aesthetics, immersion and realistic games:
-* NPC-Player Interactions- NLP can be used to build realistic interactions in conversations and responses.
+   ** Ex: Computer Vision algorithms used for mahjong textures and objects to render dynamically as player moves tiles on the board.
-   ** Ex: Using Siri, Alexa, or Google Assistant for voie commands
+* NPC-Player Interactions- Natural language processing can be used to build realistic interactions in conversations and responses.
-* Open world games which usually require thousands of hours of developer and artist time to render can be more efficient using ML path-finding algorithm.
-They have the potential to be unlimited in size.
+   ** Ex: Using Siri, Alexa, or Google Assistant for voice commands

 ## Mahjong Deep Learning Algorthm
-* AI will win through intelligence rather than faster mechanicals speed (computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.) - Humans avg 300 actions per minute.
+* AI will win through intelligence rather than faster mechanicals speed (Computers can programatically issue commands instantly whereas humans must physically move a mouse or hit the keyboard.) - Humans avg 300 actions per minute.
 * Deep Neural Network
    * 3 hidden layers of 120 neutrons
    * 3 dropout layers to optimize generalization and reduce over-fittingg
-      * input - state
+      * Input - State
-      * output - values related to mahjong actions
+      * Output - Values related to Mahjong actions
    * last layer uses softmax function to return probabilities
 * Reinforcement Learning
    * Markov decision process to make decisions involving a chain of if-then statements